By Ashley Watson

 Studies show that calcium citrate is better absorbed than calcium carbonate by approximately 25%, either with meals or on an empty stomach.* If you have gastric issues, this form may be more advantageous to you since it is better absorbed without the digestive enzymes.*

 DaVinci® Laboratories carries a vegetarian Cal-Mag powder that contains a 2 to 1 ratio of calcium (600mg per serving) to magnesium (300mg per serving).
 The citrate form is highly bioavailable partly because the minerals chelated to citric acid are organic compounds.
 Studies have shown this to be better absorbed by the body than the inorganic minerals in calcium carbonate.
-Our Cal-Mag powder also contains 100 IUs of vitamin D. We also carry a calcium tablet supplement in citrate form.
+Our Cal-Mag powder also contains 2.5 mcg (100 IU) of vitamin D.

 Calcium carbonate is often the cheapest form of calcium you can get in supplements.
 While this form has medium bioavailability, it is best when taken with food due to the fact that the stomach acid produced while eating helps with absorption.